Cao Cao's invasion of Xu Province: The first invasion

 In the summer or autumn of 193, Cao Cao invaded Xu Province with an unspecified number of troops and easily captured over ten cities.
 After conquering Pengcheng (present-day Xuzhou, Jiangsu), Cao Cao killed possibly more than 10,000 defenders.
-Tao Qian fled to Tan (剡; present-day Tancheng County, Linyi, Shandong), he was joined by Tian Kai, with the reinforcements Tao Qian was able to resist Cao Cao.
+Tao Qian fled to Tan (剡; present-day Tancheng County, Linyi, Shandong), where he was joined by Tian Kai.
+With the reinforcements, Tao Qian was able to resist Cao Cao.
 Cao Cao's forces eventually ran out of supplies and had to withdraw back to Yan Province.

-Thwarted and low on rations Cao Cao turned his army around, in the process sacking the counties of Qulü (取慮), Suiling (睢陵), and Xiaqiu (夏丘).
+Thwarted and low on rations, Cao Cao turned his army around, in the process sacking the counties of Qulü (取慮), Suiling (睢陵), and Xiaqiu (夏丘).
 The local population was swollen with refugees from the violence of the capital regions.
-Cao Cao's army killed over 100,000 civilians, including both men and women, such that the Si River was stoppered up with their corpses.
+Cao Cao's army killed over 100,000 civilians, including both men and women, such that the Si River was dammed up with their corpses.
 His army took the chickens and dogs for food and tore down the villages into ruins.